wearebraid/vueformulate.com/docs/guide/contributing/README.md

 #### New pages

 For any significant changes to the documentation you’re best off forking the documentation to your own machine and editing it there.
-When you're don submit a pull request.
+When you're done submit a pull request.

 #### Language support